Ted's Bridge World Dante's Infernal

 *

-With a balanced 20-count, west had a normal 2NT opening bid.
-At this juncture, east should simply empty his entire bidding box upon the table, leaving the 7NT card on top.
-With a combined 37-38 high-card points, there is no justification for not contracting for all the tricks.
-Yet only 15 of 26 pairs bid to 7NT.
-One pair played in six of a minor, and one did reach 7 of a minor, but the rest played in 6NT.
+With a balanced 20-count, west has a normal 2NT opening bid.
+At this juncture, east should simply empty his entire bidding box upon the table.
+With a combined 37-38 high-card points, there is no justification for a failure to contract for all the tricks.
+Yet only 15 of 26 pairs bid the grand slam in notrump.
+One pair played in six of a minor, and one did reach 7; but the rest played in 6NT.
 Go figure.

 Go Back